Getting your car stolen could be overwhelming, but there are immediate steps you can take to find your stolen car and reduce your loss.

 How to Find & Locate Your Stolen Car with VIN: Step-by-Step Guide

 Step 1.
-Go to AutoCheck, and purchase vehicle history report.
+Go to AutoCheck, and purchase a vehicle history report.
 The cost of the report will be between $30 and $40.

 Step 2.
 Enter your vehicle identification number and credit card details on the vehicle history report search screen.